jetbrains-academy/Python-Libraries-NumPy/NumPy/SVD/Introduction/task.md

 or if you want to understand axis and shape properties for n-dimensional arrays, this tutorial might be of help.

 #### Learning Objectives
-After this tutorial, you should be able to:
+After completing this tutorial, you should be able to:

 - Understand the difference between one-, two- and n-dimensional arrays in NumPy;